BlueLabelLabs/BLL-Engineering-Standards/standards/BLL-AWS-Standards.md

 ## Access Control to AWS Resources

-### 1. All production EC2 and RDS machines when deployed MUST be IP-restricted on all NON HTTP/HTTPS protocols
+### 1. All production & sandbox EC2 and RDS machines when deployed MUST be IP-restricted on all NON HTTP/HTTPS protocols
 - Create 1 Security Group named "SG-EC2-PROD" and use this to secure all production EC2 instances.
 This SG must only allow non-HTTP/HTTPS protocol access to:
     - Bobby's Public IP address
     - Public IP address of the dev team